Anthony Firkser

 Early Life and Background

-Firkser began playing football in his sophomore year of high school.
-During his three-year career, he helped lead the Manalapan football team to a record of 30-6 and three consecutive ‘A’ North Division titles.
-He set school records in receptions (110), receiving yards (2,118), and touchdown receptions (19).
-After his senior year, he was named the All-Shore Offensive Player of the Year and earned two-time All-Shore first-team honors.
+Firkser did not begin playing football until his sophomore year of high school, but he quickly developed into a top receiver.
+Over three varsity seasons, the Manalapan football team went 30–6 and captured three consecutive ‘A’ North Division titles, including an 18-game divisional winning streak.
+He set school records with 110 receptions, 2,118 receiving yards, and 19 touchdown catches.
+As a senior wide receiver, he was honored as the All-Shore Offensive Player of the Year and was a two-time All-Shore first-team selection.

 Path to American Football